MSc Dissertation

 MSc Dissertation Titles

 Every year, MSc students research a range of different topics.
-Here are some of the dissertation titles from the class of 2024.
+Here are some of the dissertation titles from the classes of 2024 & 2025.

 Research Dissertation (2024)